anuraj/anuraj.github.io/_posts/2025-07-20-build-your-first-mcp-server-in-dotnet.md

 ---
 layout: post
-title: "Building your first MCP Server in .NET and C#"
+title: "Build your first MCP Server in .NET and C#"
 subtitle: "In this blog post, we'll explore how to build your first MCP server in .NET and C#"
 date: 2025-07-20 00:00:00
 categories: [dotnet,ai,mcp,csharp]